This article covers:

 Go to the Facts page in the case, and apply a "Sources" + "has any of" filters, with the document you just reviewed in the filter.
 This will limit the view to the facts you just created from the document.

 When contacts are linked to facts, you're able to filter facts much more precisely.
-Moreover, if you need to update the name of a contact midway through a case, all you'll need to do is update it on the contact page, and it will update within each fact.
+Moreover, if you need to update the name of a contact midway through a case, all you'll need to do is update it on the contact page, and it will update what displays within each linked fact.

-A fact that's not linked to any issues in the case could be hard to use at a later date because you won't immediately understand why the fact is included in the case at all.
-Issues help you understand the importance of a fact, and the part of the case that the fact relates to.
+A fact that's not linked to any issues could be hard to use at a later date because you won't immediately understand why the fact is relevant to the case at all.
+Issue tags help you understand the importance of a fact, and the part of the case that the fact relates to.

 You can then go through and add appropriate issues to each of these facts until there are no facts that lack issues.